 Clothing that has hidden nursing access is a great investment because you can wear it for your nursing season, but also long after as well.
 My favorite discovery in nursing-friendly clothing is the Loyal Hana line.
 They make beautiful capsule pieces that have hidden zippers for easy nursing access.
 But the pieces are so stylish you’ll wear them long after you’re done nursing as well.
 My personal favorites are this top (seen twice above), this jumpsuit (I have it in both blue and black and it is pictured above), and this dress.
 I also love this top for spring/summer as an alternative to the buffalo plaid top pictured above.

 And I have a treat for you — Loyal Hana has generously offered my readers a 30% discount off of your order placed on their website with code ohlovelyday30.
 And I’ve teamed up to give a lucky instagram follower a $200 credit to Loyal Hana over in my instagram feed.

 Your baby is your best accessory and when put in a wrap hides a postpartum body and flatters your curves, while bonding and cuddling at the same time.
-My favorite wrap is the Solly Baby.
+My favorite wrap is the Solly Baby and my favorite sling is the Wildbird sling.
 Once baby is big enough you may find you are able to nurse while baby wearing — it takes practice and there are tutorials available online for how to do this.
-I had some success nursing my second son once he was 4 months when using our Ergobaby carrier.
+I had some success nursing my second son once he was 4 months when using our Ergobaby carrier but now I nurse my third son in my Wildbird sling anytime we are away from home.
 And a good nursing cover can double as an infinity scarf, or use your favorite swaddle scarf as a nursing cover.